diodiogod/TTS-Audio-Suite/README.md

 **UVR Models for Vocal Separation (Auto-Download):**

-Additional models for the 🤐 Noise or Vocal Removal node download to `ComfyUI/models/UVR/` as needed.
+Additional models for the 🤐 Noise or Vocal Removal node download to `ComfyUI/models/TTS/UVR/` (recommended) or `ComfyUI/models/UVR/` (legacy) as needed.

 **Usage**: Simply use the 🎭 Load RVC Character Model node → Select a character → Connect to Voice Changer node.
 All required models download automatically!